 Alan is a board member of Buried Hill, Pandion and Zennor.

-Roy Franklin OBE is Deputy Chair of the Board of Directors of Statoil ASA, a board member of Santos Ltd, and a board member of Amec Foster Wheeler PLC.
-He is the former Chairman of Keller Group PLC and a former member of the Supervisory Board of OMV AG.
+Roy Franklin OBE is Chairman of Premier Oil, Deputy Chair of the Board of Directors of Statoil ASA, , and a board member of Wood Group (formerly Amec Foster Wheeler PLC).
+He is the former Chairman of Keller Group PLC, a former member of the Supervisory Board of OMV AG, and former board member of Santos.

 A geologist by training, Roy has over 44 years’ experience in the oil and gas industry.
 He spent 18 years in various exploration and management positions with BP, before leaving to join Clyde Petroleum PLC, where he became Group Managing Director in 1994.
 He subsequently became CEO of Paladin Resources PLC, a position he held until the company’s sale to Talisman in 2006.
 Since then he has held various non-executive directorships in resource-related international companies.

 Roy graduated from the University of Southampton with a BSc in geology.
-He was awarded an OBE in recognition of his services to the oil and gas industry, and is former Chairman of BRINDEX, the industruy body that represents UK exploration and production companies.
+He was awarded an OBE in recognition of his services to the oil and gas industry, and is a former Chairman of BRINDEX, the industry body that represents UK exploration and production companies.

-Natasha Tsukanova is the Founder and Managing Director of Xenon Capital Partners, an advisory and investment firm based in Moscow that specialises in the power and energy sectors.
-She also serves as Co-Chairman of CTC Media.
+Natasha Tsukanova is the Founder and Managing Director of Xenon Capital Partners, an advisory firm based in Moscow that specialises in the power and energy sectors.
 She was previously at J.P.
 Morgan, where she served as Head of Investment Banking in Russia and the CIS and also worked in J.P.
 Morgan’s oil and gas team in London.
 Prior to J.P.
 Morgan she worked for the Russian Privatisation Ministry and for Boston Consulting Group in London and Moscow.
 Natasha has extensive experience working with a wide range of oil and gas companies investing inbound into and outbound from Russia and Central Asia.

 Natasha earned MA and PhD degrees in economics from Moscow State University and Harvard, respectively, and an MBA (Honours) from INSEAD.